Honoring Our Past

 The Center is grateful to the Caloyeras family for their fervent embrace of the vision of their father, Peter Caloyeras, and their continued support.

-Your ongoing support is vital if we are to ensure the new generations of Greek-Americans will have a place where they can learn about the struggles and accomplishments of the older generations as well as about their own cultural history and identity.
+Your ongoing support is vital if we are to ensure the new generations of Greek-Americans will have a place where they can learn about the accomplishments of the older generations as well as about their own cultural history and identity.